 So if you want to be in the lucky 3% and learn how to maintain staff morale in remote work that helps your tech professionals truly enjoy their work, feel appreciated by colleagues, and have a sense of belonging to your company, keep reading this article.

 To start with, team morale is a concept that implies the satisfaction, dedication, enthusiasm, and optimism of a group of colleagues who have common aspirations and tasks.
 Experienced c-level managers and tech team leaders have already realized that high workplace morale results in various benefits:

 Boosted dedication to your company

-Software teams that are satisfied with their working conditions and united by the same goals demonstrate a high level of loyalty to the IT company.
+Tech teams that are satisfied with their working conditions and united by the same goals for software developers demonstrate a high level of loyalty to the IT company.
 This is especially evident when comparing in-house tech teams with outsourced IT crews.
 The former grow into a valuable asset for the company and acquire a sense of ownership over the product, while the latter are a replaceable resource used to address temporary issues and rarely become attached to the company.